logicalclocks/logicalclocks.github.io/docs/user_guides/client_installation/index.md

 ```
 pip install hsfs[python]
 ```
-Supported versions of Python: 3.7, 3.8, 3.9, 3.10 ([PyPI ↗](https://pypi.org/project/hsfs/))
+Supported versions of Python: 3.7, 3.8, 3.9, 3.10, 3.11 ([PyPI ↗](https://pypi.org/project/hsfs/))

 !!! attention "OSX Installation"

-    On OSX systems you need to install librdkafka manually before installing hopsworks.
+    On OSX systems you might need to install librdkafka manually before installing hopsworks.
 You can verify if you have installed it previously using `brew info librdkafka`.
 Hopsworks requires `librdkafka` version to be lower than 2.0.0.
 If it is not installed yet, you can do so using `brew install`, however, you always need to set the `C_INCLUDE_PATH` and `LIBRARY_PATH`.

     If not installed yet, install librdkafka:
     ```